All births in England, Wales and Northern Ireland must be registered within 42 days of the child being born.

 You might not need to give all of this information, depending on who is registering the birth.

-You should bring at least 1 of the following types of identification when you go to the register office:
+You should bring at least 1 form of identification when you go to the register office.
+You can bring:

 - birth certificate